 Apple will reject your app submission unless it is “submitted directly by the provider of the app’s content”.
 There must be a direct business relationship between the app you are submitting, and the developer account you are submitting with.
 Refer to Apple’s App Review Guidelines for more information.

-You will need to be able to log in to your Apple Developer account peridoically to accept updates to Apple's Program Licence Agreement.
-You will be required to renew your membership to Apple's Developer Program annually.
+You will need to be able to periodically log in to your Apple Developer account and accept updates to Apple’s Program License Agreement.
+Your Apple Developer membership must be renewed annually.

 Review the flowchart below to get started.
 You can click a blue button to jump to the appropriate step, or scroll down for the written instructions.